 Many businesses have loans, either for automobiles, business equipment or lines of credit.
 However, having an expense category of “Loan Payment” is a dead giveaway that the business owner doesn’t understand that only the interest portion of the loan payment is tax deductible.

 Let’s say you are a hotshot private investigator driving a red Ferrari 308 GTS in Hawaii.
 Can you deduct two Dobermans as business expenses?
 Possibly.
 We recently worked with a client who is a criminal defense attorney where we demonstrated that the need for security dogs was a bona fide occupational qualification.
 In other words, the dogs provided security to the criminal defense attorney so he was able to perform his job.
 Stop laughing, it was L-E-G-I-T. Not because of the creativity, but because of the argument’s position.

 Another way to look at these obscure examples- the IRS allows you to deduct most things if they eventually lead to the generation of taxable income.
-Think of investment fees.
+Think of investment fees (when those were a thing… but some states still allow the tax deduction).
 Think of Zeus and Apollo who allowed the attorney to continue taking on high-risk, high-profit (taxable) defense cases.
 Here is some more information from our LLC and S Corporations book-

 Accountable Plan Reimbursements

 Some of the expenses above are mixed use such as home office, cell phone, internet and automobile expenses.
 These are called mixed-use expenses and are typically personally paid for by you the individual, and then later reimbursed by your business.
 Please check out the video which explains more.

 You can also visit our Accountable Plan page which has fancy Excel spreadsheets and examples, and other nonsense.